Lucasfilm: Independent era (1971–2012)

 In January 2012, Lucas announced his retirement from producing large-scale blockbuster films and instead re-focusing his career on smaller, independently budgeted features.
 In June 2012, it was announced that Kathleen Kennedy, a long-term collaborator with Steven Spielberg and an executive producer of the Indiana Jones films, had been appointed as co-chair of Lucasfilm.
-It was reported that Kennedy would work alongside Lucas, who would remain chief executive and serve as co-chairman for at least one year, after which she would succeed him as the company's chairperson, which she did in June 2013.
+It was reported that Kennedy would work alongside Lucas, who would remain chief executive and serve as co-chair for at least one year, after which she would succeed him as the company's chairperson, which she did in June 2013.

 On July 8, 2012, Lucasfilm's marketing, online, and licensing units moved into the new Letterman Digital Arts Center located in the Presidio in San Francisco.
 It shares the complex with Industrial Light & Magic.
 Lucasfilm had planned an expansion at the Skywalker Ranch in Marin County, California, but shelved the plan in 2012 due to opposition from neighbors.
 Skywalker Sound remains the only Lucasfilm division based at Skywalker Ranch.

 On September 5, 2012, Micheline Chau, who served as president and COO of Lucasfilm for two decades, announced that she was retiring.
 With her departure, senior executives for each of the Lucasfilm divisions would report directly to Kathleen Kennedy.
 Chau was credited with keeping the Lucasfilm and Star Wars brands strong, especially through animation spin-offs and licensing initiatives.

 Subsidiary of The Walt Disney Studios (2012–present)

 Acquisition process

-Discussions relating to the possibility of the Walt Disney Company signing a distribution deal with Lucasfilm officially began in May 2011, after a meeting that George Lucas had with Disney CEO Bob Iger during the re-opening of the Star Tours – The Adventures Continue attraction at Disney's Hollywood Studios.
+Discussions relating to the possibility of the Walt Disney Company signing a distribution deal with Lucasfilm officially began in May 2011, after George Lucas met with Disney CEO Bob Iger during the re-opening of the Star Tours – The Adventures Continue attraction at Disney's Hollywood Studios.
 Lucas told Iger that he was considering retirement and planned to sell Lucasfilm, as well as the Star Wars and Indiana Jones franchises.
 On October 30, 2012, Disney announced a deal to acquire Lucasfilm for $4.05 billion, with approximately half in cash and half in shares of Disney stock.
 Lucasfilm had previously collaborated with Disney's Walt Disney Imagineering division to create theme park attractions centered on Star Wars and Indiana Jones for various Walt Disney Parks and Resorts worldwide.

-Kathleen Kennedy, co-chairwoman of Lucasfilm, became president of Lucasfilm, reporting to the-then Walt Disney Studios Chairman Alan Horn.
-Additionally, she serves as the brand manager for Star Wars, working directly with Disney's global lines of business to build, further integrate, and maximize the value of this global franchise.
-Kennedy serves as a producer on new Star Wars feature films, with George Lucas originally announced as serving as a creative consultant.
+Kathleen Kennedy, co-chairwoman of Lucasfilm, became president of Lucasfilm, reporting to the then-Walt Disney Studios Chairman Alan Horn.
+Additionally, she served as the brand manager for Star Wars, working directly with Disney's global lines of business to build, further integrate, and maximize the value of the franchise.
+Kennedy served as a producer on new Star Wars feature films, with George Lucas originally announced as serving as a creative consultant.
 The company also announced the future release of new Star Wars films, starting with Episode VII: The Force Awakens in 2015.